AndreaNardinocchi/SETU_RaspberryPi_Assignment/README.md

 sudo usermod -a -G video <username>
 ```

-At the end of the randome song played out, the program will take a picture of the user, send an email, notify the user on their mobile via the Blynk app, and upload the photon on https://instapi.glitch.me/ (A sort of insta photo feed landing page craeted _ad hoc_ for this project https://github.com/AndreaNardinocchi/instaPi).
+At the end of the random song played out, the program will take a picture of the user, send an email, notify the user on their mobile via the Blynk app, and upload the photo to https://instapi.glitch.me/ (A sort of insta photo feeds landing page created _ad hoc_ for this project https://github.com/AndreaNardinocchi/instaPi).

-Additionally, the transport layer protocol **MQTT** was utilized as a broker to send out the image publication topic to subscribers (ex.**client_sub.py** wich should be run from a different machine or from the same one, but outside the remote raspberry pi environment for testing purposes):
+Additionally, the transport layer protocol **MQTT** was utilized as a broker to send out the image publication topic to subscribers (ex. **client_sub.py** which should be run from a different machine or from the same one, but outside the remote raspberry pi environment for testing purposes):

 ![alt text](image-3.png)